krb5/krb5/doc/admin/troubleshoot.rst

 kprop: No route to host while connecting to server ..................................................

-Make sure that the hostname of the slave (as given to kprop) is correct, and that any firewalls between the master and the slave allow a connection on port 754.
+Make sure that the hostname of the replica KDC (as given to kprop) is correct, and that any firewalls between the master and the replica allow a connection on port 754.

 .. _kprop_con_refused:

 kprop: Connection refused while connecting to server ....................................................

-If the slave is intended to run kpropd out of inetd, make sure that inetd is configured to accept krb5_prop connections.  inetd may need to be restarted or sent a SIGHUP to recognize the new configuration.
-If the slave is intended to run kpropd in standalone mode, make sure that it is running.
+If the replica KDC is intended to run kpropd out of inetd, make sure that inetd is configured to accept krb5_prop connections.  inetd may need to be restarted or sent a SIGHUP to recognize the new configuration.
+If the replica is intended to run kpropd in standalone mode, make sure that it is running.

 .. _kprop_sendauth_exchange: